FranciscoOrtizTena/ML_Zoomcamp/8_week/README.md

   "torque_[nm]": 69.4,
   "tool_wear_[min]": 189}

-#### Deployment using Docker
+## Deployment using Docker

+Once you create you bento model in the script [build_bento_model_maintenance.ipynb](https://github.com/FranciscoOrtizTena/ML_Zoomcamp/blob/main/8_week/build_bento_model_maintenance.ipynb), you need to create a [bentofile.yaml](https://github.com/FranciscoOrtizTena/ML_Zoomcamp/blob/main/8_week/bentofile.yaml), specifying the service, some labels, programming language and the different packages to use.

-But first you need to build your bento with.
+Then you need to build your bento with.

 ```bash
 bentoml build
 ```

-To deploy your model using the Docker images, you need first to containerize the previous model, if you use the bentomodel file, type the following on your terminal to containerize it.
+To deploy your model using the Docker images, you need first to containerize the previous model into a Docker image, using the bentomodel file, type the following on your terminal to containerize it.

 ```bash